joowani/dtags/README.md

 **Step 4**.
 Restart your shell.

-    Note for those who are already using v1.x.x: dtags v2 has config changes that are not backwards-compatible.
+    Note for those who are upgrading from v1.x.x: dtags v2 has config changes that are not backwards-compatible.
-      If you want to upgrade from v1, you need to run a migration script:
+      If you want to keep your tags, you need to run a migration script:

        ~$ git clone https://github.com/joowani/dtags.git
        ~$ python dtags/scripts/migrate.py

-      If you don't mind losing your tags, simply run 'rm -rf ~/.dtags' instead.
+      If you don't mind losing them, simply run 'rm -rf ~/.dtags' instead.

 Once installed, you will have **5** commands at your disposal: `tag`, `untag`,